RockefellerArchiveCenter/bits_and_bytes/_posts/2021-04-07-cultural-competency-in-archives-phase-one-of-the-education-campaign.md

 - SAA [Cultural Diversity Competency Course](https://www2.archivists.org/prof-education/course-catalog/cultural-diversity-competency)
 - SAA Archives*Records 2020, On-Demand Session 24: [Implementing Inclusive (Re)Description at Predominantly White Institutions](https://mvp.markeys.onl/SAA/agenda/session/306593)
 - Three discussion sessions in January 2021 to accommodate staff

+We chose the Confronting Racism and Cultural Diversity Competency courses to provide shared terminology, examples, and greater awareness to frame discussions of racism and culture.
+The SAA session, Implementing Inclusive (Re)Description at Predominantly White Institutions, was chosen to provide more concrete examples of what redescription work might look like at the RAC.

 Early in the planning process, we acknowledged that the nature of these discussions would sometimes be sensitive, challenging, and require personal reflection.
 To make the sessions more transparent, we supplied the agenda and our slides beforehand.
 We also sent out an anonymous pre-discussion survey to provide more avenues for participation outside the sessions.
 The survey helped us determine how to structure the sessions and gauge reactions to the learning modules and the education campaign itself.